WHAT TO DO

 Increase the child’s tolerance of certain messy play activities slowly, e.g. start off with dry sand and slowly add liquid, use a favoured toy in the sand tray etc.

-Implement strategies and advice given by professionals, such as ISCAN Occupational Therapy (OT) and Tameside Outreach Support Service (TSOSS)
+Implement strategies and advice given by professionals, such as ISCAN Occupational Therapy (OT), Tameside Outreach Support Service (TSOSS) or Barnardo’s family hubs.

 Training to develop staff and parent/carer understanding of sensory needs.

-Plan individual and small group activities focusing on sensory play such as resistance activities e.g. pushing heavy play equipment, leaning into a wall, using resistance bands and peer massage.
+Plan individual and small group activities focusing on sensory play such as proprioception and vestibular activities e.g. pushing heavy play equipment, leaning into a wall, using resistance bands and peer massage.

 Increased use of sensory resources, as appropriate e.g. fidget or chew resources (chewelry), putty, Therabands, weighted equipment (see weighted blanket guidance) and ear defenders (see ear defender guidance) etc. Consider adapting unstructured provision in the setting.